shinsa82/pycheck/README.md

+> This README is draft and has some deprecated portions.
+> See [docs/quickstart.md](./docs/quickstart.md) for the latest version.

 # PyCheck: Python PBRT tool as refinement type checker

 PyCheck is a tool for property-based random testing (PBRT) of Python programs.